 About This Project

-Stephen Hawking disease, or ALS, is a group of rapidly progressive fatal neurological diseases.
+Amyotrophic lateral sclerosis, or ALS (MND), is a group of rapidly progressive fatal neurological diseases.
 This is the first study to examine how music therapy can benefit the physical rehabilitation of persons living with ALS.
-Our preliminary findings are that music therapy can help ALS patients with breathing, swallowing and speech.
+Our hypothesis is that music therapy can help ALS patients with breathing, swallowing and speech.
 We have conducted the experiment treating 8 participants with music therapy.
 To complete the project we need to analyze the data and publish the results.

 Ask the ScientistsJoin The Discussion

 We started exploring the potential of using music in multidisciplinary ALS care in 2012 and discovered that music therapy was generally offered to this population for comfort and mostly at the end of life, when natural communication, respiration, swallowing and motor functions are lost or limited.
 Although physical and psycho-emotional needs of people with ALS that music therapy can attend to are many and varied, literature overview and empirical evidence suggest that researching the role of individualized, carefully monitored, inherently motivating music therapy program to support breathing, speech and swallowing of people with ALS constitute the highest priority as these functions directly affect survival.

 What is the significance of this project?

 This is the first study to address music therapy role in physical rehabilitation of persons with ALS.
 If our hypothesis is supported, music therapy can become a scientifically proven, affordable treatment to maintain breathing, speech and swallowing for persons with ALS, potentially prolonging their survival period.

 The results of this research will inform a larger, multi-centered randomized controlled study to access the role of music therapy treatment in multidisciplinary ALS care, providing higher level of evidence and wider implementation.